ldynia/git-workshop/readme.md

 Now if you will visit your github repository you will see your first commit stored at the remote origin. **Remember to change your user name**. [https://github.com/ldynia/git-workshop](https://github.com/ldynia/git-workshop)

 ## Branch
-Root of the tree is **master** branch - eventually all branches merge into it.
+Root of the tree is **master** branch.
+Eventually all branches merge into it.

 The real deal working with version control tools is to create multiple branches (unless you work for Google).
 The common scenario is to have a **master**, **develop**, **testing** branch that will be deployed to equivalent environment.